-Over time, the value of a piece of real estate will fluctuate up and down.
-Usually, home values appreciate in the long term.
-But, of course, there is always a certain amount of risk in real estate.
+Home values are continually changing.
+Normally, property values appreciate in the long term.
+But, of course, in real estate there is always a certain amount of risk.

-When your property appreciates you have more resources to borrow against, and you'll create a better profit when you sell.
-There are various reasons why property values in Salisbury move up and down.
-So, how will you know what you're purchasing this year will appreciate over time?
-The most important factor to consider is that you go with an agent in Salisbury who knows the factors that drive local prices.
+When your home appreciates you have a more valuable asset to borrow against, and you get a larger profit when you sell.
+Property values in Salisbury shift for different reasons, so how will you be sure what you're buying today won't depreciate the day after you close?
+It's critical that you go with a real estate agent in Salisbury who can identify the factors that drive local prices.

-Recent sales - Your agent should provide you with data on the recent home sales in the areas that you're interested in.
+Recent sales - Your agent should provide you with reports on the recent real estate sales in the neighborhoods that you're asking about.
 You'll want to know average time on market, selling versus listing price and more.

-The local economy - Are local companies hiring?
-Have businesses moved into or away from an area?
-Is there a good blend of business in an area, or does it count on just one industry?
-Is the mix of commercial and residential zoning changing?
-Each of these factors plays a part.
+Economic factors - Have companies moved into or away from an area?
+Are local businesses hiring?
+Is there a good blend of business in an area, or does it rely on just one industry?
+Each of these pieces plays a role.